 The actions of police officers and investigators can affect the outcome of a trial.
 Failure to follow proper procedures, conduct constitutional searches, or properly execute a search warrant can require dismissal of charges.
 Due to the doctrine of the “fruit of the poisonous tree,” any evidence found or seized during an unconstitutional search must be excluded at trial – although there are circumstances where the court has held otherwise.
 Understanding basic facts surrounding issues of search and seizure may help you and your attorney in formulating your defense strategy or asking the court to dismiss the charges against you.

 The information provided below is a general overview of certain key issues that often arise in drug crime cases, though they apply to other kinds of crime as well.
-For more information regarding our practice and how we can help you, contact criminal defense attorneys at Blumberg & Associates today.
+For more information regarding our practice and how we can help you, contact our Phoenix search & seizure attorneys at Blumberg & Associates today.

 Car Stops and Car Searches